lukeoliveira1/dsd-getmovies-nextjs/README.md

 # Next.js GetMovies

-This is a Next.js project that utilizes the OMDB API to search for and list movies by name.
-The application provides a user-friendly interface for searching movies and displaying details such as title, year, poster, and additional details.
+This is a Next.js project that utilizes the OMDB API to search for and list movies by name. <br/>
+The application provides a user-friendly interface for searching movies and displaying details such as title, year, poster, and additional details. <br/>
+Integrated with the "oauth-backend" repository, it will provide a complete solution for authentication and authorization.

 ## Technologies Used